Devanshshah1309/hack4good-2024/README.md

   pnpm install
   cp .env.template .env
   # You need to fill in the environment variables in .env - get them from Joe.
+  # Setup your development database on Planetscale - follow the steps below (this will add the DATABASE_URL environment variable to .env)
   pnpm run start:dev
   ```

+- Setup your development database on PlanetScale (free tier)
+  - Signup/Login to [PlanetScale](https://planetscale.com/) and create a new organization
+  - In your organization, create a new database.
+You need to fill in your:
+    - Database name: whatever you want
+    - Region: ap-southeast-1 (Singapore)
+    - Plan type: Hobby
+    - Credit card info
+  - After clicking "Create database", it will bring you to a page that says "Connect to your database"
+  - Under "Select your language or framework", select "Prisma"
+  - Follow the rest of the instructions on the page

 - Node version: v16.14.2